davesantos/dominicsantos/_posts/2016-09-01-acetate-collage-slide-projections.markdown

   - tomorrows-tulips-echoplex-dominicsantos-4.jpg

 ---
-Acetate collage slide projections.
-Band: Tomorrow Tulips -- The Echoplex, Los Angeles, CA — September 2016
+Acetate collage slide projections for the band Tomorrow Tulips at The Echoplex, Los Angeles, CA — September 2016